ryandhasgit/Comedy/Beat Bin/Rejected Rodney Dangerfield Jokes.md

 ya know

 Still better than letting my wife drive!
-But hey, you guys have been great.
-Nothing quite like a captive audience

-Why's everyone laughing?
-Ain’t you supposed to be pumping my stomach, Doc?
-This goldfish business is no joke.
-I feel like a battery with all these wires in me.
-I got more cords than a rock band, I tell ya.
-Listen, I’d love to sign these liability wavers, but my wife’s the power of attorney.
+Listen, this goldfish business is no joke.
+I might go belly up myself.
+Why youse all laughing?
+Ain't you supposed to be pumping my stomach, Doc?
+I feel like a car battery with all these wires in me.
+I tell ya, I got more cords than a rock band.
+I’d love to sign these liability wavers, but my wife’s the power of attorney.
 How you think she got the house in the divorce?
+But I guess I'm a lucky guy, 'cause I get to look death in t

 --------